TamimEhsan/interview-questions-bangladesh/README.md

 <br/>
 </details>

+### Software Engineering Questions
 <details>
 <summary>
-[SWE] Given an array of numbers indicating stock price of n consecutive days.
+Given an array of numbers indicating stock price of n consecutive days.
 If you buy stock at one day and sell at any later day what is the maximum profit that you can get
 </summary>
 <br>
 [Answer]